refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 <!--truncate-->

 ## Prerequisities
-Before we dive into the meat of the article, let's first take a look at the tools we'll be using.
+Before we dive into the meat of the article, let's first take a look at the tools documents we'll be using.
 - [Refine](https://refine.dev/docs/getting-started/overview/)
 - [Refine StrapiV4 data provider ](https://refine.dev/docs/examples/data-provider/strapi-v4/)
 - [Material UI](https://mui.com/material-ui/getting-started/overview/)